tomw1808/mkdocs-shadcn/mkdocs/reference/images.md

 All images marked with double exclamation marks on a page are automatically collected into a gallery.
 When you click any of these images:

-1. The image opens in a lightbox overlay
+1. The image opens in a lightbox overlay at full resolution
 2. You can navigate through all gallery images using arrow keys or buttons
 3. The lightbox can be closed by clicking outside or pressing ESC
+4. Images maintain their aspect ratio without letterboxing

 !![alt text](images/image-1.png)